-Do you think your ISP is cheating you?
-These speed test sites help you find out
+Think your ISP is cheating you?
+The best internet speed tests help you find out

 TestMy.net

-If you’re looking for a test that offers more data than the average speed sight, TestMy.net runs a series of tests and provides a lot of useful comparison data.
+If you’re looking for a test that offers more data than the average speed, TestMy.net runs a series of tests and provides a lot of useful comparison data.
 There are separate options for both download and upload tests, so be sure to try them both.

-When it’s done, the results show your speed as rated against other recent users, so you can get a good idea of where you stand.
-It also displays a graph with your connection over time, so you can see if you had trouble sustaining a good connection the whole time.
+When it’s done, the results rate your speed compared to other recent users, so that you can get a good idea of where you stand.
+TestMy.net also displays a graph with your connection over time, so that you can see if you had trouble sustaining a good connection the whole time.
 If these numbers are a little unfamiliar to you, there’s also plenty of documentation and easy-to-understand guides that can help you better identify what the problem is with your internet connection.

 Test your connection at: